Salvation & Baptism For The Dead

 As we read these words, we must remember that the heritage of Jacob is to be exalted.
 Some have written that the heritage of Jacob is to inhabit the land of their inheritance, Canaan.
 The author of the Book of Hebrews, speaking of the righteous patriarchs, opens a wider vista, saying:

 “These all died in faith, not having received the promises, but having seen them afar off, and were persuaded of them, and embraced them, and confessed that they were strangers and pilgrims on the earth.
 For they that say such things declare plainly that they seek a country.
 And truly, if they had been mindful of that country from whence they came out, they might have had opportunity to have returned.
 But now they desire a better country, that is, an heavenly: wherefore God is not ashamed to be called their God: for he hath prepared for them a city.”

-That better country in which we seek inheritance is the kingdom of God, and the city is the heavenly Jerusalem, the City of our God.
+That better country in which we seek inheritance is the kingdom of God, and the city is the heavenly Jerusalem, the City of our God, the place where God and his Christ dwell together.
 Those that are admitted will be joint heirs with Christ of all that the Father has, and will share the glory that Jesus Christ shares with his Father.
 That glorious exaltation that we share as heirs with Christ is truly the heritage of Jacob.